dralom/SSLLabsReport/README.md

 -e "SMTPORIGIN=reports@example.com" \
 -e "SMTPDESTINATION=itsupport@example.com" \
 -v /srv/qualysReport/domains.txt:/Main/SSLLabsReport/domains.txt \
+--restart unless-stopped \
 dralom/ssllabsreport
 ```

 This will set the environment variables needed to configure the script's SMTP
 connectivity.
 It will also map a local, persistent copy of the `domains.txt` file
 to the location where the script expects the file: `/Main/SSLLabsReport/domains.txt`.
 You may change the local value to where you store your copy of this file.
+Additionally,
+the `--restart` option will ensure that the docker container restarts unless explicitly
+stopped.

 Note: The current default cron job runs the report every Monday at 4AM server time.